 Investigational drugs have not yet been approved by FDA or other regulatory agencies.
 Furthermore, investigational drugs may, or may not, be effective in the treatment of a condition, and use of the product may cause unexpected serious side effects.

-We believe in the importance of collaborating closely with patients, their families, patient advocacy organizations, physicians, researchers and regulatory authorities to help achieve this goal.
+We believe in the importance of collaborating closely with patients, their families, patient advocacy organizations, physicians, researchers and regulatory authorities to help achieve our goals together.

-Treating physicians, patients and/or caregivers interested in learning more about 4D Molecular Therapeutics’ investigational gene therapies currently undergoing clinical studies can find more information at www.clinicaltrials.gov.
+Treating physicians, patients and/or caregivers interested in learning more about 4D Molecular Therapeutics’ investigational genetic medicines currently undergoing clinical studies can find more information at www.clinicaltrials.gov.

 For parents or patients interested in general information, please contact Patient Advocacy at info@4DMT.com and talk with your treating physician.